-A 501(c)3 nonprofit, the Women’s Rabbinic Network is the organization of Reform female-identified, nonbinary, genderfluid rabbis, supporting and advocating for our members and the values we uphold to positively impact women in the Jewish community.
+A 501(c)3 nonprofit, the Women’s Rabbinic Network is the organization of Reform female, nonbinary, genderfluid rabbis, supporting and advocating for our members and the values we uphold to positively impact women in the Jewish community.

 WRN is part of the Reform Movement, yet our work and influence extend into the greater Jewish world.
 Born in the 1970’s when the first generation of women rabbis was being ordained, WRN has been in existence for over 40 years.